 Indoor climbing has boomed over the past few years and now many people use climbing walls just to stay fit, meet friends and train.
 There are many people now who never climb outside, just using indoor walls as a kind of vertical gym, climbing has become super cool!
 Climbing is also now going to feature in the 2020 Tokyo Olympics for the first time, so climbing is going to get huge!

-Competent climbers who know how to use the ropes and equipment (we allow any recognised climbing knot and belay device) can register (Registration form) at climbing walls and climb unsupervised to their hearts content.
+Competent climbers who know how to use the ropes and equipment (we allow any recognised climbing knot and belay device) can register (Registration form) at climbing walls and climb unsupervised to their hearts content (you can also register online here).
 New climbers can either climb under the supervision of a competent friend or climb under instruction with Centre staff or qualified instructors, there is usually no need for them to complete a registration form.

 Walls will often have a policy to enable under 18yr olds to climb unsupervised once they have demonstrated their competency, its worth checking to make sure young climbers can climb without supervision.